colabottles/toddl/posts/a-month-at-knowbility.md

 ### How I got here

 I was getting some food at the local pizza joint in my neighborhood on a pretty decent afternoon.
-I had just done the onterviews and felt okay about them with the good folks at Knowbility, so I decided to treat myself to a pizza.
+I had just done the interviews and felt okay about them with the good folks at Knowbility, so I decided to treat myself to a pizza.
 Who doesn't?

 Standing in line and waiting to order (masked, of course) and I got the email.
 Now if you have followed my search that I have documented a bit, you'll know it has been a long process.
 A defeating, debilitating process that beat me down pretty good.
-Rejecection after rejection, over the phone, over email, being ghosted.
+Rejection after rejection, over the phone, over email, being ghosted.
 By any and all means it seemed.

 I started sweating.
 I had applied at a couple places that focused on accessibility and knew it was a great fit for me, but who was I a great fit for?
 Anyone?
 I was mired in depression, self-doubt, imposter syndrome.
 I applied for roles I knew I wasn't going to get anyway.
 I just wanted something to stick.